 MultiGrip is a single-pack solvent based paint system with good slip resistance properties.
 It is manufactured using a tough epoxy-ester based product, for high build, stable colour retention and good wear characteristics.
-It contains a slip-resist particle to increase the slip resistance value, can be fully machine or hand applied, and is fast drying to minimise closures & downtime.It is ideally suited for safe walkways and has been used very sucessfully on airfields, ports and docks, distribution centres, car parks and retail shopping centres, to name just a few examples
+It contains a slip-resist particle to increase the slip resistance value, can be fully machine or hand applied, and is fast drying to minimise closures & downtime.It is ideally suited for safe walkways and has been used very successfully on airfields, ports and docks, distribution centres, car parks and retail shopping centres.

 FIND OUT MORE ABOUT ENVIRAPAC:

 - Can be applied on various substrates

 - Fast cure time

 - Fully sprayable; can also be roller applied

 - Large stock selection of bright and vivid colours